TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 Below we simulate a dataset with two groups ('control' and 'treated'), each with 30 observations.
-For the 'control' group, we simulate values by (pseudo-)random draws from a normal (a.k.a guassian) distribution with a mean of 10 and a standard deviation of 3.
+For the 'control' group, we simulate values by (pseudo-)random draws from a normal (a.k.a Guassian) distribution with a mean of 10 and a standard deviation of 3.
 For the 'treated' group, we simulate values by drawing from a normal distribution with a mean of 15 and a standard deviation of 5.
   Normal distributions can be fully specified using just two parameters,